 Olaparib is a member of a group of drugs called PARP inhibitors.
 As the name suggests, these drugs block a molecule called PARP, which has a role in repairing DNA.

 DNA is the instruction manual that tells our cells what to do and how to behave.
-Faults and mistakes in the DNA code can lead to cancer, so it’s important that our DNA is kept in good condition.
+Changes and mistakes in the DNA code can lead to cancer, so it’s important that our DNA is kept in good condition.
 And we have an effective DNA repair kit, in the form of the proteins BRCA1 and BRCA2.

 Cancer cells that carry BRCA mutations aren’t completely unable to repair DNA, because they still have this molecule called PARP.
 For these BRCA-mutated cancer cells, PARP isn’t the most effective tool to repair DNA, but it’s pretty much the only one they have – and so these cells are almost completely dependent on PARP to survive.